 Creativity is the main feature of the Crayola logo.
 It concentrates on creativity, imagination, and a positive world perspective.
-Kindness and cordiality – that’s what this logo conveys.
-It concentrates on the joy of being able to create and give others only positive things.
+Kindness and cordiality, that’s what this logo conveys.
+It focuses on the joy of creating and giving others only positive things.

 Meaning and History

-The presented brand has been operating for almost 150 years, and during this time, visual recognition has become more and more tangible.
-In total, about ten logo options were presented to the target audience of Crayola.
+The presented brand has operated for almost 150 years, and over this time, visual recognition has become increasingly tangible.
+In total, about 10 logo options were presented to Crayola’s target audience.
 Each redesign introduced new elements, making the logo more modern and unique.
 Thus, he stood out from the competition.

 What is Crayola?

 This is the best option for art lovers.
-The company became famous for the production of high-quality colored pencils.
+The company became famous for producing high-quality colored pencils.
 More than 50 million customers across the US purchase Crayola products every year.

 1903 – 1925

 The first version of the Crayola logo was introduced only in 1903.
 The main element was a white wordmark on a dark green background.
 The shape of the background was unusual and even mystical.
 If we talk directly about the brand name, it was made in a classic bold sans-serif font.
 Even though all the letters were capital, the first and last looked more voluminous.
-Moreover, the first “C” repeated the shape of the frame, and therefore sometimes, the buyers of products read the name as “Rayola.”
+Moreover, the first “C” repeated the frame’s shape, and therefore buyers sometimes read the name as “Rayola.”

 1925 – 1935

 Crayola’s retro logo used two typefaces.
-One – large, bold, with triangular serifs – is located in the center for the brand’s name.
+One large, bold font with triangular serifs is centered for the brand name.
 The second one is small, thin, and sans-serif for the phrase “TRADE MARK.”
 In the word “CRAYOLA,” the first “C” and the last “A” were enlarged, indicating the creative nature of the company.
 The golden inscriptions were inside a heavily deformed green oval with a narrowing in the center.
-The shape of the base was unusual and attractive due to the curved lines that created a sense of movement.
+The base’s shape was unusual and attractive, thanks to the curved lines that created a sense of movement.
 The bright colors of the emblem represented the diversity of Crayola’s products.

 1935 – 1948

 The brand name was inside a green rectangle.
-This time the letters were all the same size, and the font looked like a cross between SoftMaker’s Priamos Serial Xbold and DTP Types’ ArbescoDT Bold.
-The simple and concise design of the logo reflected the company’s core values, such as accessibility and safety.
+This time, the letters were all the same size, and the font looked like a cross between SoftMaker’s Priamos Serial Xbold and DTP Types’ ArbescoDT Bold.
+The simple, concise logo design reflected the company’s core values, such as accessibility and safety.

 1948 – 1956